Theleafir1/AxionOS_lunaa/README.md

-# YAAP-Releases
+# AxionOS

 ## Realme gt master edition [RMX3360/61/63]

 ## Flashing Instructions

-<b>To install YAAP on the Realme GT Master Edition (codename: lunaa), follow these steps:</b>
+<b>To install AxionOS on the Realme GT Master Edition (codename: lunaa), follow these steps:</b>

 1. Download Recovery
-- Download the [YAAP Recovery](https://github.com/mvimal2607/YAAP_lunaa/releases/download/YAAP-15-HOMEMADE-lunaa-20250523/yaap_recovery.zip) file and extract it to a folder on your computer.
+- Download the [los Recovery](https://drive.google.com/file/d/1UHa-wNhLdAA3zIgj2tqfAADIH7SuSoPd/view) file and extract it to a folder on your computer.

 2. Flash the Recovery
 - On Linux: Run the `flash.sh` script.
 - On Windows: Run the `flash.bat`script.
-This will flash the recovery and automatically boot your device into the YAAP recovery mode.
+This will flash the recovery and automatically boot your device into the recovery mode.

 3. Wipe Data
 In the recovery menu, select "Wipe data/factory reset" to clear existing data on the device.

 4. Sideload YAAP
-Use the following command in a terminal or command prompt to sideload the YAAP zip file:
+Use the following command in a terminal or command prompt to sideload the AxionOS zip file:

 ```
 adb sideload <path-to-filename.zip>